nzakas/understandinges6/manuscript/13-Modules.md

 A> ```
 A>The `export` statement is inside an `if` statement, which isn't allowed.
 Exports cannot be conditional or done dynamically in any way.
 One reason module syntax exists is to let the JavaScript engine staticly determine what will be exported.
 As such, you can only use `export` at the top-level of a module.
 A>
-A> Similarly, you can't use `import` inside of a statement or a function, so this code also gives a syntax error:
+A> Similarly, you can't use `import` inside of a statement; you can only use it at the top-level.
+That means this code also gives a syntax error:
 A>
 A> ```js
 A> function tryImport() {